Jackyijun/BusinessNotificationApp/README.md

-# dermose
+# Business Notification App

+A Calendar/Schedule/Todo App for Business Owner to See When Appointment is to Provide Services.
-A new Flutter project.
+- Flutter
+- Frontend HomePage

 ## Getting Started